 This award, offered through the joint support of the Center for Teaching and Learning (CTL) and BP America, provides Georgia Tech with the opportunity to highlight the excellent teaching and educational innovation that junior faculty bring to campus.
-CTL's goal is to grant up to six $3,000 awards annually, depending on the number and quality of nominations.
+CTL's goal is to grant up to four $3,000 awards annually, depending on the funding available and the quality of nominations.
 If an academic unit nominates more than one faculty member, the unit must rank the nominees when providing the nomination packets to the selection committee.

 - Candidates must be full-time tenure-track faculty members who do not have tenure.
 (This includes BME faculty with joint Emory appointments.)